WordPress/sustainability/contribute.md

 If you don’t have a GitHub account yet, you can sign up for one here: [Join GitHub](https://github.com/join).

-Once you have set up your account, you can send your WordPress profile URL to the Team Reps (eg via Slack) to ask for an invitation to our [Github repo](https://github.com/WordPress/sustainability).
+Once you have set up your account, you can send your WordPress profile URL to the Team Reps (eg via Slack) to ask for an invitation to our [GitHub repo](https://github.com/WordPress/sustainability).

 ## How to take the first step